Northampton–Market Harborough line: Closure

 The line had a staggered history in its final years.
 It was first closed to advertised passenger traffic on 4 January 1960 along with all remaining intermediate stations (Spratton station was closed in 1947; Pitsford & Brampton in 1950) but was re-opened to through traffic on 6 January 1969 in conjunction with the re-routing of sleeping car services away from St. Pancras.
 The one train each way per night was electrically hauled between Euston and Northampton and by a Class 45 locomotive between Northampton and Glasgow.
 It did not call at Market Harborough.
 The line was closed to passenger traffic again on 1 May 1969 and reopened on 10 July 1972.
 The advertised passenger service was finally withdrawn on 26 August 1973, although the line continued to be used by freight trains, football specials and as a diversionary route.

 During the 1960s and 1970s, the staple traffic declined considerably, consisting principally of coal trains from the Nottinghamshire coalfields to London and their northbound empties.

 The line had several manual level crossings.
 Each of these required a mechanical signalbox to be maintained and staffed, leading to high fixed costs, which were only slightly reduced by staffing the boxes for only one or two shifts per day, according to traffic needs.
 Proposals to automate the level crossings were met with hostility by locals in the wake of the Hixon rail crash.
 Although the line was considered useful by the operators as a diversionary route, the high costs and diminishing coal traffic led to its closure at a time when British Rail was under great pressure from government to close marginal lines.

 On 15 August 1981, the day before closure, a special train was chartered to run from Northampton to Market Harborough and return.
 This was the last British Rail passenger train to run on the line.

 Heritage railway

 The Welland Valley Rail Revival Group which had campaigned to keep the line open changed its name to Northampton Steam Railway and based itself in the old goods yard at Pitsford and Brampton station.
 The track was lifted by British Rail and the trackbed was sold to Northamptonshire County Council for use as a "linear park" named the Brampton Valley Way.

 The Railway Society arranged to lease part of the trackbed from the County Council and began rebuilding the line as a heritage railway.
 The name was changed in 1992 to Northampton & Lamport Railway due to the presence of a large number of diesel locomotives.
 A Light Railway Order was granted and the Grand Opening took place on 31 March 1996.

+On 30 March 2024, the Northampton & Lamport Railway opened a second station at Boughton allowing trains to run between Pitsford and Brampton and Boughton stations.

+There are plans for a future extension to Spratton.